StefanPatman/asps22/README.md

 docker service logs fogify_processor_0_item
 ```

-Connect to the page and query the specified id, eg:
+Connect to the page and query the specified id, eg: <br>
 http://172.18.0.3:5003/data?id=0

 Undeploy using Jupyter.